ONS-Innovation/github-copilot-usage-lambda/docs/configuration.md

 }
 ```

-This configuration ensures that the tool does not log or write data locally
+This configuration ensures that the tool does not log or write data locally.

 **It is essential that `write_data_locally` is set to `false` when deploying to AWS.**